-How they ended up in Esopus: New York is a place, that like a lot of cities, is a wonder and a horror all rolled in together.
-You have access to wonderful things there but it’s almost a brutal sort of place to live.
+How they ended up in Esopus: New York is a place that, like a lot of cities, is a wonder and a horror all rolled in together.
+You have access to wonderful things there, but it’s almost a brutal sort of place to live.
 As someone who likes nature, likes being outside, likes peace, I started realizing I needed to figure out my escape routes.
 I decided I would stay in the city only if I could make enough money to eventually buy something elsewhere.

 Fast forward to a year and a half ago, I had twins and living in Brooklyn was a whole new challenge.
 I never really wanted to raise kids in the city.
-The rent was increasing in Brooklyn and it just didn’t make sense anymore.
+The rent was increasing in Brooklyn, and it just didn’t make sense anymore.
 We knew we liked this area because of coming up for the hiking trails.

 We aligned with a realtor and met him up here twice.
 We literally spent four hours total looking at houses.
 The one we wanted was in Esopus and the deal happened quickly and easily.

 Hudson Valley Life: We’re still figuring out our favorite spots but it’s amazing.
-The people, the scenery and the lifestyle is all great.
+The people, the scenery and the lifestyle are all great.
 We’re a CSA member at the amazing Taliaferro Farm and like going to the farmers market in Kingston on Saturdays and grabbing lunch at Kovo afterwards.
-There is so much great stuff to do with the kids and we already have a wonderful community of other families to gather with.
+There is so much great stuff to do with the kids, and we already have a wonderful community of other families to gather with.

 Getting to the city: Being freelance, I don’t have any set schedule for when I go into the city.
 I still keep a workspace in Brooklyn.
 If I’m going into the city, my preferred method is Trailways from New Paltz.